-All of the budgeted amounts for expenditures are made as estimates.
-Some of these expenditures such as, tuition for cyber schools and tuition for approved private schools, the District has little or no control over.
-Therefore, any variances in these costs are due to unknown costs at the time the budget is approved.
+The majority of the budgeted expenditure figures are estimates.
+Furthermore, the District has limited or no control over several significantly large expenditures such as, tuition for cyber schools and tuition for approved special education private schools.
+Therefore, any variances in these costs can lead to sizable discrepancies between actual and budgeted expenses.